Last Updated on January 11, 2021

 Little Switzerland is a small town that despite some shameful beginnings is warm and welcoming today.
 If you book a room at the Switzerland Inn or enjoy dinner there, just off the Parkway, you’ll be treated to some of the loveliest views of the mountains and valleys in the distance.

 While you’re in the area, a quick hike will take you to the beautiful Grassy Creek Falls.
 And just down the Diamondback, you can enjoy some wood smoked North Carolina barbecue at the Switzerland Cafe.

 Crabtree Falls is an impressive 70-foot waterfall and one of our favorites near Asheville.
 A moderate 2.5-mile loop will take you to the falls about 1.6 miles in and once you reach Crabtree, it will leave you speechless.

 We recommend completing the loop rather than making your trip out and back from Crabtree Falls.
-While the ascent directly after the waterfall is steep, it levels out and follows a beautiful creek.
+While the ascent directly after the waterfall is steep, this Black Mountains hike levels out and follows a beautiful creek.

 Between Crabtree Falls and the turn for Mount Mitchell State Park is Highway 80 (MP 344).
 This road will take you to Burnsville, but also a couple of our favorite waterfalls.
 They are Roaring Fork Falls and at Black Mountain Campground, Setrock Creek Falls.